• Presentation of The Spacecraft Encyclopedia

 Why an encyclopedia on all spacecraft ever launched?
 Because, beyond all projects, plans, "what we will do..." and "what we could have done if...", this is what Space exploration and operations are all about.

 The basic data for each spacecraft are presented in an entry written in "plain english", trying to be as accurate and concise as possible.
 Entries are grouped by year of launch, that is: entries for all spacecraft launched in a given year are on the same web page.
-Additional informations are available by the web links presented at the bottom of each entry.
+Additional informations are available from the web links presented at the bottom of each entry.

 See also: Spacecraft stats and insights, an introductory essay published in Space Review on April 5, 2010.